openrndr/orx/orx-math/README.md

 ### rbf/RbfInterpolation01

-Demonstrates using a two-dimensional Radial Basis Function (RBF) interpolator with the user provided 2D input points, their corresponding values (colors in this demo), a smoothing factor, and a radial basis function kernel.
+Demonstrates using a two-dimensional Radial Basis Function (RBF) interpolator with the user-provided 2D input points, their corresponding values (colors in this demo), a smoothing factor, and a radial basis function kernel.

 The program chooses 14 random points in the window area leaving a 100 pixels